Toronto Maple Leafs: Ownership

 The Maple Leafs is one of six professional sports teams owned by Maple Leaf Sports & Entertainment (MLSE).
-In 2018, Forbes estimated the value of the club at US$1.45 billion, making the Maple Leafs the second most valuable franchise in the NHL, after the New York Rangers.
+In 2024, Forbes estimated the value of the club at US$3.8 billion, making the Maple Leafs the most valuable franchise in the NHL.
 However, MLSE has refuted past valuations made by Forbes.

-Initially, ownership of the club was held by the Arena Gardens of Toronto, Limited; an ownership group fronted by Henry Pellatt, that owned and managed Arena Gardens.
+Initially, ownership of the club was held by the Arena Gardens of Toronto, Limited; an ownership group fronted by Henry Pellatt that owned and managed Arena Gardens.
 The club was named a permanent franchise in the League following its inaugural season, with team manager Charles Querrie, and the Arena Gardens treasurer Hubert Vearncombe as its owners.
 The Arena Company owned the club until 1919 when litigations from Eddie Livingstone forced the company to declare bankruptcy.
 Querrie brokered the sale of the Arena Garden's share to the owners of the amateur St. Patricks Hockey Club.
 Maintaining his shares in the club, Querrie fronted the new ownership group until 1927, when the club was put up for sale.
 Toronto Varsity Blues coach Conn Smythe put together an ownership group and purchased the franchise for $160,000.
 In 1929, Smythe decided, amid the Great Depression, that the Maple Leafs needed a new arena.
 To finance it, Smythe launched Maple Leaf Gardens Limited (MLGL), a publicly traded management company to own both the Maple Leafs and the new arena, which was named Maple Leaf Gardens.
 Smythe traded his stake in the Leafs for shares in MLGL and sold shares in the holding company to the public to help fund construction for the arena.

-Although Smythe was the face of MLGL from its founding, he did not gain the controlling interest in the company until 1947.
-Smythe remained MLGL's principal owner until 1961 when he sold 90 percent of his shares to an ownership group consisting of Harold Ballard, John Bassett and Stafford Smythe.
+Although Smythe was the face of MLGL from its founding, he did not gain a controlling interest in the company until 1947.
+Smythe remained MLGL's principal owner until 1961 when he sold 90 percent of his shares to an ownership group consisting of Harold Ballard, John W. H. Bassett and Stafford Smythe.
 Ballard became majority owner in February 1972 shortly following the death of Stafford Smythe.
 Ballard was the principal owner of MLGL until he died in 1990.
 The company remained a publicly traded company until 1998, when an ownership group fronted by Steve Stavro privatized the company by acquiring more than the 90 percent of stock necessary to force objecting shareholders out.